 Most of the cast of Runaways are teenage superheroes, though Molly Hayes probably epitomizes this trope best.
 She's 11 years old and has super-strength, plus invulnerability.
 However, like a young child, she tires easily and has to take naps when she's over-exerted.
 (In other words, she could probably go a round or two with the Hulk, but would probably fall asleep mid-battle.)
 Her idea for a superhero name?
 Princess Powerful (Hey, she's 11, give her a break!).

 The Teen Titans, at least in their original run, was composed of the teenaged sidekicks of adult superheroes.
 Later versions of the Titans were mostly composed of college age superheroes, but still had members who were barely old enough to shave (like Beast Boy).

 The Titans' successor Young Justice was also a group of Kid Heroes, even younger than the original Titans.

-Loki of The Mighty Thor is getting a run as this, having been reincarnated as a kid.
-He skips most of the negative tropes because he's got a focused mission (save Thor from the Serpent), it's pointed out that he's in a lot of danger (he's a god, but a gos in the body of a kid without his magic), and most of all, he's not acting like Scrappy Doo and charging into situations (at least physical situations) that he can't handle.
-He book is currently considered one of the best Marvel is putting out right now.
+Loki of The Mighty Thor was reincarnated as a kid.
+He skips most of the negative tropes because he's got a focused mission (save Thor from the Serpent), it's pointed out that he's in a lot of danger (he's a god, but a god in the body of a kid without his magic), and most of all, he's not acting like Scrappy Doo and charging into situations (at least physical situations) that he can't handle.
+He book is considered one of the best Marvel is putting out.

 Done somewhat differently in the Grey Griffins book series, in that while the main heroes are four children, adults frequently end up having to rescue them or help out, and are also the ones who do the overwhelming majority of the actual fighting.
 On the other hand, the kids tend to do much adventuring on their own, usually using their wits.